 That said, it can be easy to lose yourself down the rabbit hole when searching across multiple platforms.
 Keep a list of what stands out to you across your searches to keep yourself focused and organized.

 Despite popular opinion, job board resume databases are not filled with desperate, low-quality candidates and can be a great source of candidate data.
 If your experience suggests otherwise, perhaps it’s your search strategy that needs work.
 Use job boards and resume databases to comb through active candidates.
 You may not find many candidates with extremely niche, sought-after skillsets, but job boards really have their place in any recruiter’s candidate sourcing strategy.

 13. Update Your Online Presence

 Since the majority of candidates apply for jobs online, it is important to ensure your online presence is up to date across all channels on which talent might be researching you.
 Have you Googled your own brand to see what pops up?
-Optimizing your online presence is essential to sourcing top-tier candidates.
+Optimizing your online presence, especially on LinkedIn is essential to sourcing top-tier candidates.
 Candidates will both reach out and respond to sourcing outreach at a greater rate if you maintain a high-quality online profile.

 A version of this article originally appeared on the IQTalent Partners blog.